morachake/State-Managemt/README.md

     })  }

  **       *in the above Example code:*
-        *the useReducer hook is being passed a reducer function called reducer, and an initial state object* *books with  23 as an initial value.
+        *The useReducer hook is being passed a reducer function called reducer, and an initial state object* *books with  23 as an initial value.
 The hook returns an array with the current state and a dispatch method, destructured into the variables state and dispatch.*
         *The INCRIMENT_BOOKS function is then defined and dispatches an action to the reducer by calling the dispatch method with an object with a type property.
 The reducer function will receive this action and update the state accordingly by incrementing the value of books.*